cblp/cblp.github.io/_posts/2021-10-07-CRDT_structure_encoding.md

 Each key has a set of values, because the we based our structure on a multimap.

-Here we also can voluntarily drop some data from CRDT using application level information:
+Here we also can voluntarily drop some information from CRDT using application-level knowledge on how fields can be mutated:

 ```js
 blog_post.author_id.last()